microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes - bullets.md

 # AIML20: Speaker Notes

-These are the notes for the PPT presentation at: https://microsoft.sharepoint.com/:p:/t/CloudDevAdvocacy/EctuTXQCOdpGqc5lhQgUnMgBr-R6hlWR5MuLE3qCIFgoHA?e=r1szwF
+If you prefer to work from bullet points instead of scripted text, here are the main points from each slide of the PPT presentation at: https://microsoft.sharepoint.com/:p:/t/CloudDevAdvocacy/EctuTXQCOdpGqc5lhQgUnMgBr-R6hlWR5MuLE3qCIFgoHA?e=r1szwF

 Associated demo scripts are found at: https://github.com/microsoft/ignite-learning-paths/tree/master/aiml/aiml20.
 Start with `DEMO%20Setup.md`.